Landscape Performance Benefits

 Role of the Landscape Architect

-Served on the integrated design team, led workshops and white papers, developed detailed design studies to resolve place-specific issues, conducted digital simulation studies, and contributed to development model that meets the NPS’s multiple needs.
+The landscape architect served on the integrated design team, led workshops and creation of white papers, developed detailed design studies to resolve place-specific issues, conducted digital simulation studies, and contributed to the creation of a development model that meets the National Park Service’s multiple needs.